 📈 Make it pretty (it won’t cost you a penny!)

 Media kits come in all sorts of types & forms.
-You can either make your own (I made mine in Photoshop but you can also use Word - find a full tutorial by Katy Widrick here) or you can download a template (they are ever so pretty & easy to use, Kotryna Bass gives you a free template here & Nagi from RecipeTin Eats has one available here).
-If you want to go all out you can buy a template from Etsy (this one's pretty) or you can find them on Creative Market (here).
+You can either make your own (I made mine in Photoshop but you can also use Word – find a full tutorial by Katy Widrick here).
+Or you can download a free template (they are ever so pretty & easy to use, Nagi from RecipeTin Eats has one available here).
+If you want to go all out you can buy a template from my shop (they are now

 📈Substance above design

-Okay I've just spent 5 minutes on how beautiful your media kit can be but the fact is that it can be as plain as an e-mail if you craft it skilfully with all the essential information.
-Emphasise your growth, throw in where your audience comes from, what age they are.
-Highlight what your niche is, why you're different to those millions of blogs out there.
-Mention who you've worked with before - even gather a testimonial or two from the brands you've worked with!
+Okay, I’ve just spent 5 minutes on how beautiful your media kit can be but the fact is that it can be as plain as an e-mail if you craft it skillfully with all the essential information.
+Emphasise your growth.
+Throw in where your audience comes from.
+What age they are.
+Highlight what your niche is.
+Why you’re different to those millions of blogs out there.
+Mention who you’ve worked with before.
+Even gather a testimonial or two from the brands you’ve worked with!

 📈 Let your personality (& manners) shine